 - Click Apply on top left to execute.

 NIUBI Partition Editor is designed to work in virtual mode, real disk partition won't be modified until you click Apply to confirm.
 If you did something wrong, simply click "Undo" to cancel.
-The pending operations marked as can be done without rebooting server.
+The pending operations that marked as can be done without rebooting server.

 2. Why cannot extend partition in Server 2016 after deleting